tudace/tuda_latex_templates/README.md

    * 3.40 (2024-07-01)
     - implement workaround for the pdfx package bug.
 Thanks to Ulrike Fischer for the hint!
     - fix `ìn_department` strings for theses
+   * 3.41 (2024-07-01)
+    - change package loading order to support updated version of pdfx